EURITO/Pivot/indicators/two/README.md

 Prerequisites
 -------------

-Make sure that your `PYTHONPATH` contains the path to this repository (`/full/path/to/Pivot/`) and that you have installed the `requirements.txt` for this repository (best doing this in a fresh environment).
+Please make sure that you have followed the instructions for getting started in the `README.md` at the base of this repository.

 Topic modellig API description
 ------------------------------